Gudradain/spirit-island-template/README.md

 ### Tips for Maintenance

 1. Cloning the project with GIT instead of downloading it as a ZIP file make it easier to receive updates later on.
 2. Don't modify the files in the folder "_docs", "_examples" and "_global".
 Your modifications might be lost when you get the latest version of the project.
-Instead, create new folder for your creations.
+Instead, create new folders for your creations.

 ### License